ls1intum/Artemis/docs/user/lectures.rst

 ^^^^^^^^^^^^
 An exercise can be added as a unit to a lecture.
 For the exercise unit, Artemis uses the title, release date, etc. of the exercise itself.
+Students complete this unit when they participate in the exercise.

 |create-exercise-unit|